odysseyindia/odyssey-tours/content/english/destinations/india/regions/gujarat-and-central-india/amongst-the-maharajas/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/gujarat/cities/santrampur/excursions/day-at-leisure-in-santrampur/
+        title: Day at leisure in Santrampur
         content: >-
           Stroll through the small town of Sant to see the majestic Raj Mahal and the Hawa Mahal, as well as ancient Hindu temples dating from the 11th to the 14th century.
-Enjoy a boat trip on the lake with an opportunity to spot migratory birds.
-Take a walk in the neighbouring forest to explore the local flora and fauna.
-Visit tribal homes and farms to experience the local culture.
+You can also enjoy a boat trip on the lake with an opportunity to spot migratory birds.
+Take a walk in the neighbouring forest to explore the local flora and fauna, or visit tribal homes and farms to experience the local culture, and have a picnic in the countryside nearby.
         date: ''
         etd: ''
         duration: ''